cameron-cs/flow-based-realnvp/README.md

-# RealNVP 2D: Normalizing Flows for 2-Dimensional Distributions
+# RealNVP 2D: Normalising Flows for 2-Dimensional Distributions

-RealNVP (**Real-valued Non-Volume Preserving Transformations**) is a type of **normalizing flow** designed to model complex probability distributions by applying a sequence of invertible transformations.
+RealNVP (**Real-valued Non-Volume Preserving Transformations**) is a type of **normalising flow** designed to model complex probability distributions by applying a sequence of invertible transformations.
 This project implements a **2D RealNVP** model tailored for illustrative datasets like the "moons" dataset, with modular, scalable components for research and experimentation.

 ---